thomaskou/markovprediction/README.md

 **Current functionality:**

-- File input/output.
+- Fully implemented Markov chain prediction for numerical digits.
+- Rudimentary implementation of Markov chain prediction based solely on raw word input (ignoring capitalization, punctuation, etc).
-- Read and calculate the frequency of both current and succeeding digits.
-- Store information in a data file.
+- Read from a file input, calculate the frequency of both current and succeeding items, and store information in a data file.
-- Output a sequence of digits based on the data.
+- Output a sequence of words or digits based on the data.

 **To do (short term):**
-- Calculate the probability of completing a number sequence after *n* digits.
+- Calculate the probability of completing a sequence after *n* words/digits.
-- Randomly terminate a number sequence based on probability.
+- Randomly terminate a sequence based on probability.

 **To do (long term):**

-- Implement a chain prediction based solely on raw word input (no punctuation, grammar, syntax).
 - Refine word prediction to include multiple sentences (capitalization, punctuation).
 - Implement basic grammatical syntax and punctuation.